 Don't Rush To Crush is published by The Society of Hospital Pharmacists of Australia, and provides an essential reference for pharmacy practices on over 570 oral medicines.
 Its guides outline how to safely administer oral medicines to people with enteral feeding tubes or swallowing difficulties.

-Know which medications can be crushed, dispensed, and opened.
+Know which medications can be crushed, dispersed, and opened.

-Discover whether liquid formations exist or if an oral injection can be given.
+Discover whether liquid formations exist or if an injection can be given orally.